-Plus, whenever you’re giving money, there’s always an element of Mathematics.
-So whilst Red Nose Day Maths activities contribute to creating more well-rounded and empathetic pupils, it can also hone their Maths skills.
+Plus, whenever you’re giving money, there’s always an element of mathematics.
+So whilst Red Nose Day maths activities contribute to creating more well-rounded and empathetic pupils, they can also hone their maths skills.

-With this in mind, below are two Maths investigations linked to Red Nose Day 2019 for you to try out in the classroom this week.
-For the printable Red Nose Day activity worksheets and more Spring-term 2019 activities linked to topical Maths, download your free topical problem solving resource.
+With this in mind, below are two maths activities linked to Red Nose Day 2021 for you to try out in the classroom.
+For the printable Red Nose Day activity worksheets and more Spring Term activities linked to topical maths, download your free topical problem solving resource.